joh4nD4vid/cyclorama/README.md

 # Cyclorama

-Cet add-on pour Blender vous permet de mettre d'éclairer automatiquement un objet à la manière d'un shooting photo, grâce à un éclairage trois points et un cyclorama.
-Il vous aidera à créer rapidement des rendus de présentation pertinents.
+This add-on for Blender lets you automatically light an object in the style of a photo shoot, using three-point lighting and cyclorama.
+It will help you quickly create relevant presentation renderings.

 ## Installation

-**Téléchargez le fichier cyclorama.py**
-Ensuite, dans Blender :
+**Download the cyclorama.py file**
+Then, in Blender:

-Edit -> Préférences -> Add-ons -> Install
+Edit -> Preferences -> Add-ons -> Install

-Allez cherchez le fichier.
-Une fois installé, cochez la case "Cyclorama" dans la liste des add-ons afin de l'activer.
-Cela nécessitera peut-être le redémarrage du logiciel pour être pris en compte.
+Browse for the file.
+Once installed, check the "Cyclorama" box in the list of add-ons to activate it.
+This may require a software restart to take effect.

-## Utilisation
+## Usage

-Faites un clic droit sur n'importe quel objet 3D de votre scène.
-Choisissez l'option "Cyclorama", tout en bas du menu.
+Right-click on any 3D object in your scene.
+Choose the "Cyclorama" option at the bottom of the menu.

-### Futures updates
+### Future updates
-- [ ] Possibilité de créer des fichiers de présets de rendu et de pouvoir les sélectionner
-- [ ] Des sliders pour faire pivoter les éclairages rapidement autour de l'objet
-- [ ] Des boutons pour changer les couleurs des lumières, ou choisir des ensembles de couleurs pertinents
+[ ] Ability to create and select rendering preset files [ ] Sliders to quickly rotate lights around the object [ ] Buttons to change light colors, or choose relevant color sets